redpanda-data/connect/docs/tracers/README.md

 none: {}
 ```

-Do not send opentracing events anywhere.---
+Do not send opentracing events anywhere.